dragon66/icafe/README.md

    * Merge or split IDAT chunks

-Suggestions? custom requirements? send me email: yuwen_66@yahoo.com
+Suggestions? custom requirements? email me: yuwen_66@yahoo.com

 Go to the [wiki] page to see this library in action!